 Advanced Train the Trainer Institutes

-Advanced Train the Trainer Institutes (ATTI) offer advance training in the use of active learning, backward design, and scientific teaching applied to IACUC training.
+Advanced Train the Trainer Institutes (ATTI) offer advanced training in the use of active learning, backward design, and scientific teaching applied to IACUC training.
 The ATTI is offered to individuals that have completed basic training at a TTI.

 Training modules developed by the participants of the Train the Trainer Institutes are tools that you can use to implement active learning training for IACUCs at your institution.
 Additional modules and supplemental materials will be added as they become available.
-See the ICARE Training Modules.

 Meet the Faculty